Web · SaaS

 Every position shows its age.

-Every location shows exactly when it last updated.
-If stale, “Last seen 4 mins ago” appears, not a current-looking marker.
-The previous integration caused two incidents where dispatchers acted on minutes-old data.
-We made data freshness non-optional.
+If it is stale, “last seen 4 mins ago” appears instead of a current-looking marker.
+A previous integration had caused incidents where dispatchers acted on minutes-old data, so freshness became non-optional.

 Interaction